trinodb/trino/docs/src/main/sphinx/client/cli.md

     with [](/sql/use).
 * - `--server`
   - The HTTP/HTTPS address and port of the Trino coordinator.
 The port must be set to the port the Trino coordinator is listening for connections on.
+Port 80 for HTTP and Port 443 for HTTPS can be omitted.
 Trino server location defaults to `http://localhost:8080`.
 Can only be set if URL is not specified.
 * - `--session`
   - Sets one or more [session properties](session-properties-definition).
     Property can be used multiple times with the format